touchlab/KaMPKit/README.md

 ### About Touchlab

 Touchlab is a mobile-focused development agency based in NYC.
 We have been working on Android since the beginning, and have worked on a wide range of mobile and hardware projects for the past decade.
 Over the past few years, we have invested significantly on R&D for code sharing technologies.
-We believe strongly in KMP's future and are making the Kotlin platform the focus of our business.
+We believe strongly in KMP's future and have made the Kotlin multiplatform the focus of our business.

 ### About The Kit